Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Short
 Targets: 1 ally
 Summoner MP Cost: 0
 The Support Ally heals the target an amount equal to its Efficacy and loses that much HP.
-This can be done for free once per turn, but cannot be used on the same turn as they use Jolt.
+This can be done for free once per turn, but cannot be used on the same turn as Jolt.

 #### Empowered Soothe
 Auxiliary